Amplified fragment length polymorphism

 Amplified fragment length polymorphism (AFLP-PCR or AFLP) is a PCR-based tool used in genetics research, DNA fingerprinting, and in the practice of genetic engineering.
 Developed in the early 1990s by Pieter Vos, AFLP uses restriction enzymes to digest genomic DNA, followed by ligation of adaptors to the sticky ends of the restriction fragments.
 A subset of the restriction fragments is then selected to be amplified.
 This selection is achieved by using primers complementary to the adaptor sequence, the restriction site sequence and a few nucleotides inside the restriction site fragments (as described in detail below).
 The amplified fragments are separated and visualized on denaturing on agarose gel electrophoresis, either through autoradiography or fluorescence methodologies, or via automated capillary sequencing instruments.

-Although AFLP should not be used as an acronym, it is commonly referred to as "Amplified fragment length polymorphism".
+Although AFLP should not be used as an acronym, it is commonly referred to as "Amplified fragment length polymorphism" (borrowing the term "Amplification fragment length polymorphism" used in DNA amplification fingerprinting).
 However, the resulting data are not scored as length polymorphisms, but instead as presence-absence polymorphisms.

 AFLP-PCR is a highly sensitive method for detecting polymorphisms in DNA.
 The technique was originally described by Vos and Zabeau in 1993.
 In detail, the procedure of this technique is divided into three steps: